SafinaM/file_signature/README.md

 For chunkSize = 1MB, the multi-threaded implementation was 2.5 times faster than the single-threaded one.
 For chunkSize = 100MB multi-threaded implementation was 2.1 times faster than single-threaded.

-# Explanation of results:
+# Explanation of the results:

-It turns out that my previous tests were done with the mutex commented out.
+It turns out that my previous benchmarks were done with the mutex commented out.
 With this mutex, the benchmarks are exactly the same as for the single-threaded version of the application.
 This mutex was the main reason for the stucking of the whole process.
 Was it fixed?
 Yes, it was...
 I hope.
 First, in the corrected version, I used a thread-safe queue with the simplest mutex data protection and simplified code.
 The results got a little better.
 Compared to the single-threaded version, twice as good.

 Secondly...
-The main idea was to avoid blocking the thread producing the data.
+The main idea was to avoid of blocking the thread producing the data.
 I was sure that a thread-safe, free-locking queue would greatly speed up the implementation.
 But I was wrong.
 I got very similar results.
 My tests correlate really well with Amdahl's law.
 The maximum results for my laptop with 4 cores are about 2-2.7 times.
 Actually, I tried different variants of BOOST's queue, but on average the results were the same (speed up 2-2.7 times).

 Thanks.